Privacy Policy

 10.5 Complaints

-If you believe we have breached the Australian Privacy Principles or this policy, please contact us at support@snapjobreports.com.
+If you believe we have breached the Australian Privacy Principles or this policy, please contact our Privacy Officer at privacy@snapjobreports.com.
 We will acknowledge your complaint within 7 days and aim to resolve it within 30 days.
 If you are not satisfied with our response, you may complain to the Office of the Australian Information Commissioner at oaic.gov.au or by phone on 1300 363 992.

 11Cookies and similar technologies